langchain-ai/langgraph/docs/docs/concepts/breakpoints.md

 ## How does resuming from a breakpoint work?

-> Resuming from a breakpoint is **different** from traditional breakpoints or Python's `input()` function, where execution resumes from the exact point where the breakpoint was triggered.
+> Resuming from a breakpoint is **different** from traditional breakpoints or Python's `input()` function, where execution resumes from the exact point where the breakpoint was triggered or where the `input()` function was called.

 A critical aspect of using breakpoints is understanding how resuming from a breakpoint works.
 When you resume execution after a breakpoint, the graph execution starts from the **beginning** of the **graph node** where the last breakpoint was triggered.